oberrow/cmd-game/README.md

 ##  Known issues
 ### -------------------------------------------------------------------------------------------------------
 1. The colisions to work needs you to send input twice
-2. CTRL-C won't terminate the program anymore
+2. CTRL-C won't terminate the program anymore - FIXED
 3. The colisions on one side of a water block (see [Step 2](https://github.com/oberrow/cmd-game#how-to-play)) work (they are not supposed to)
-4. when you move it will take you to some text (only in pre release 4)
+4. when you move it will take you to some text (only in pre release 4) - FIXED

 ## Notes
 ### -------------------------------------------------------------------------------------------------------